ReyonRen/MFGAN/README.md

 ### Data
 First you need the training data of the generator, where each line contains an user id and item id meaning an interaction.

 Then you need the training data of the discriminators, which contain n files if the dataset have n attributes.
-In an attribute file, each line contain an attribute of a item, which depends on how  define the attribute information.
+In an attribute file, each line contains an attribute of a item, which depends on how define the attribute information.

 ## Model training
 python main.py --dataset="generator training set name" --train_dir=default